stdout-zhou/CommandNote/conda.md

 # Use

-When you first use conda, you should "chmod 777 active" in miniconda3/bin.
+When you firstly use conda, you should "chmod 777 active" in miniconda3/bin.

 Activating conda.